Japan

 It’s no secret that Singaporeans are world-class queuers who’d get in line for anything from Taylor Swift tickets to Hello Kitty merch in a heartbeat.
 But if you’re worried about your legs cramping up as you queue for a spot on the ski lift, fret not.
 Rusutsu Resort has priority boarding for learners, so you can spend more time honing your skills on the slopes rather than waiting in line.

-The resort even offers special skis for beginners to rent.
-These are specially designed to be easier to don, and be more manoeuvrable than other skis, which make them great for rookies to cut their teeth on.
+The beginner-friendly ski resort in Hokkaido even offers special skis for newbies to rent.
+These are specially designed to be easier to don, and are more manoeuvrable than other skis, which make them great for rookies to cut their teeth on.
 Their rental packages also include gloves and goggles, which other resorts require you to purchase.

 Ski season: Late November – end March